DC Fan Motor Systems

 Drive ICConverts command signals into control pulses for the motor coils.

-Hall IC (Sensor)Detects rotor position for feedback to the control circuit.
+Hall IC (Sensor)Detects rotor position and provides feedback to the control circuit.

 CapacitorSmooths DC bus voltage and suppresses voltage ripple.